Preliminary decisions. Please note that only decisions published in Prisma is a guarantee of granted funding.

 We recommend that you write your application in Swedish, since the review panel that will assess your application is Swedish-speaking.
 You can write your application in English, but it will then be translated into Swedish prior to assessment.
 Abstracts should be available in both Swedish and English.

 Who can read the application?

 According to Swedish law, your application and its appendices are considered as general public documents once they have been submitted to Formas.
 This means that anyone can request and read your application.
-The applicant must specify which information they want to be classified.
 Before Formas discloses any applications, it always conducts a confidentiality assessment but can only hide information as legislated for in the Public Access and Secrecy Act (2009:400).

 The popular science description and project abstracts in Swedish and English will, if the project is awarded funding, be published in open-access project databases without a confidentiality assessment.
 Therefore, the contents of these fields should not contain sensitive information.
 The purpose of these texts is for use by Smart Built Environment’s programme office in external communication about the project.

 We at Formas are eager to fund projects that maximise positive and minimise negative impacts on the environment and climate.
 We therefore encourage grant applicants to design their projects so that collaboration takes place primarily through online meetings and that any necessary travel takes place in a climate-smart way.
 We also suggest that you include measures that minimise energy use and other resource consumption, emissions and waste in project planning.
 However, this will not be part of the assessment of your application at this time.

 Please read about Formas’ own sustainability work External link..